Dual Diagnosis Treatment Salem, IL

 Egyptian Behavioral Services - 37.9 miles from Salem, IL

-Egyptian Behavioral Services is a dual diagnosis treatment center in Fairfield, Illinois that offers treatment for drug and alcohol addiction and mental health disorders that include panic disorder as well as schizoid personality disorder.
+Egyptian Behavioral Services is a dual diagnosis treatment center in Fairfield, Illinois that offers treatment for substance use and mental health disorders that include post-traumatic stress disorder as well as eating disorders.

 Address: 401 North Basin Road, Fairfield, IL 62837 in Wayne County